aaguadomanchado/esp32-relay-x8-control/README.md

   - JSON API: Full REST API for integration with other systems (`/status`, `/toggle`, etc.).

 ## Changelog

+### v0.5
+- **New Feature**: Advanced Duration Timers - Relays can be set to turn ON at a specific time and automatically turn OFF after a custom duration (up to 24 hours).
+- **UI Improvements**: Redesigned timer configuration with radio buttons for mode selection, compact input fields (limited to 2 digits), and inline feedback messages for save actions.
+- **Validation**: Input validation for duration fields (hours 0-24, minutes/seconds 0-59) with user-friendly error messages.
+- **Persistence**: Duration timer settings are fully saved and restored.

 ### v0.3
 - **New Feature**: Specific HTTP API for Home Assistant (`/api/ha`).